CasalettoJ/Weeaboo-Boilerplate/README.md

 Open a browser to `localhost:8080` and you'll see the message `I'm home!` with a link to go to `Away`.
 Click it and you can navigate back and forth.

 That's it!
 That's react-router! ...ish.
-See further reading.
+See further reading to learn how to use it.

 ## Setting up Redux